andrewfer000/CyberLab/README.md

 ## Administrator Requirements
 * Comprehensive understanding of Linux and Libvirt
 * Baisc understanding and expreince with Apache Guacamole and Apache HTTPD
 * Root privlages and permission to use a dedicated system and IP address.

+## Other Details
+* License: Apache 2.0 (Unless otherwise stated in source files)
+* Please send me a message for any secuirty issues.

 # No Code will be posted here until a working prototype is ready.
 Please be patient.